 Next came the Cuban revolution in 1959, when guerrilla fighters, led by Fidel Castro and Che Guevara overthrow Cuba’s leader at the time, Fulgencio Batista.

 Fidel Castro had become good friends with the Soviet Union.
 He tried to cut all ties with the U.S., whilst proclaiming that Cuba’s new government was now socialist.

-Obviously the U.S didn’t like this, so they attempted to invade Cuba to regain control of it and overthrow the communist led government, however this all failed and in 1965, the Communist Party of Cuba was established, and has ruled the land right up until today.
+Obviously the U.S didn’t like this, so they attempted to invade Cuba to regain control of it, and overthrow the communist led government.
+However, this all failed, and in 1965, the Communist Party of Cuba was established, and has ruled the land right up until this day.